-What struck me though about this study was that the sample was large enough and the sleep data complete enough to give us some pretty good information on the development of sleep in the toddler years, something that can be lacking.
-The study examined children recruited at 30 months (2.5 years) and followed them for one year, gathering data at 30, 36, and 42 months of age.
-The sleep data was gathered using actigraphy to avoid parental bias or mistakes and consisted of two weeks’ data at each time point to allow for averaging of the nights.
+The research included children recruited at 30 months (so 2.5 years of age) and followed them for one year, gathering sleep data at 30, 36, and 42 months of age.
+The sleep data was gathered using actigraphy to avoid parental bias or mistakes and consisted of two weeks’ data at each time point to allow for an averaging of the nights.
 The number of children with sleep data at each time point was N=420, 324, and 276 for 30, 36, and 42 months, respectively.
 Considering there’s actigraphy involved, this is an excellent size sample for normative data.

 - Toddlers wake frequently.
-The average number of wakings that were longer than 5 minutes after sleep onset went from 4.72 at 30 months down to 4.06 at 42 months.
-Yes, that’s right, at 3.5, kids were still waking an average of 4 times per night.
-Now, they were not waking their parents for all of these, but as evidenced by needing to be longer than 5 minutes to be counted, they weren’t super brief either.
+The average number of wakings that were longer than 5 minutes were 4.72 at 30 months and went down to 4.06 at 42 months.
+Yes, that’s right, at 3.5 years of age, kids were still waking an average of 4 times per night.
+Now, they were not waking their parents for all of these, but as evidenced by the wakings needing to be longer than 5 minutes to be counted, they weren’t super brief either.
 For families who co-sleep, they are more likely to notice these wakings than when toddlers are sleeping alone.

 - Toddlers can be awake for a while.
 The average duration of the longest awakening was 31.18 minutes at 30 months, 25.77 minutes at 36 months, and 23.89 minutes at 42 months.
 So it was quite common for toddlers to have a longer awakening in the middle of the night which mirrors experiences of some families who co-sleep and worry about these longer wakings.
 How many of these kids got their parents during this time, we don’t know, but if you’re co-sleeping or your child wants to see you, chances are you’re being awoken.

 - Later bedtimes are normal.
 Despite earlier bedtimes of around 8:50pm at all three ages, the average time of actual sleep onset was around 9:30pm at all three ages.
 This is something I have spoken at length to families about as later bedtimes actually are quite normative in the infancy and toddler years and is reflected in average bedtimes in other cultures.
 So no, you’re not a bad parent for having a bedtime that’s more in line with your child’s biology.

 - They sleep less than we think.
 The average amount of time in bed was around 10.4 hours at all three ages, but the actual time asleep was 8.18 hours at 30 months, 8.43 hours at 36 months, and 8.51 hours at 42 months.
 The increase over time likely reflects a normal decrease in day sleep that tends to happen in that 2.5 to 3.5 year range.
-Now this includes the long time to fall asleep that most of these kids had so the time awake overnight isn’t quite this bad, but the fact that the kids are sleeping far less than we think is worthy of discussion.
+Now this includes the long time to fall asleep that most of these kids had so the time awake overnight isn’t quite this bad, but the fact that the kids are sleeping far less than we think is important for parents to be aware of.
 Too often we worry about kids needing things like 11-14 hours because this was based on inaccurate parental reports when in reality they are getting less than this and seem to be functioning just fine.

 Hoyniak CP, Bates JE, Staples AD, Rudasill KM, Molfese DL, Molfese VJ.
 Child sleep and socioeconomic context in the development of cognitive abilities in early childhood.
 Child Development 2019; 90: 1718-1737.